 Maybe not one of the reassuring Cornwall facts for kids, but a popular Cornish fact nonetheless!

-Newquay is the hottest summer spot in Cornwall, with the town being packed with tourists from March to October.
+Newquay is the hottest summer spot in Cornwall, with the town being packed with tourists from March to October half term.
 Fistral Beach has something for all surfers whether you’re a beginner or a professional.
 Waves are high and plentiful, and the beach provides some of the best breakpoints in the country.

 You can also get training from some of the best instructors or just chill and relax in a nearby cafe and enjoy the amazing view of the sunset.